 SLPs determine which options are appropriate by taking into consideration the individuals age and language profile and communication needs, factors related to language functioning, the presence of co-existing conditions, cultural background and values, and available research evidence.

 Other portal pages can serve as useful resources for treatment options, depending on the etiology for the ID.
-On the ASHA Practice Portal, see the treatment sections of autism spectrum disorder, spoken language disorders, and social communication disorders in school-age children.
+On the ASHA Practice Portal, see the treatment sections of autism spectrum disorder, spoken language disorders, and social communication disorder.

 Behavioral interventions and techniques (e.g., different reinforcement, prompting, fading, and modeling) are designed to reduce problem behaviors and teach functional alternative behaviors using the basic principles of behavior change.
 These methods are based on behavioral/operant principles of learning; they involve examining the antecedents that elicit a certain behavior, along with the consequences that follow that behavior, and then making adjustments in this chain to increase desired behaviors and/or decrease inappropriate ones.
 Behavioral interventions range from one-to-one, discrete trial instruction to naturalistic approaches.